cdown/chrisdown.name/_posts/2020-06-12-muting-threads-in-gmail-with-mutt.md

-Clearly this is a lot more complex than it seemed at first :-) For that reason I made [gmute](https://github.com/cdown/gmute) which is mail client agnostic -- you just provide it a mail (eg. from mutt's `pipe-message` command), and it does the rest.
+Clearly this is a lot more complex than it seemed at first :-) For that reason I made [gmute](https://github.com/cdown/gmute) which is mail client agnostic -- you just provide it a mail (e.g. from mutt's `pipe-message` command), and it does the rest.

 I know that I'm not the only one who wanted the mute feature in mutt, so